 - Sports Betting Systems and the Psychology of a Winning Sports Bettor

 The networks are connected using routers.
 A router is a specialized computer that directs traffic on the Internet.
-As the Internet consists of hundreds of thousands of smaller networks linked together, the use of routers is absolutely necessary.
+As the Internet consists of hundreds of thousands of smaller networks linked together, routers are essential.

 The router also determines the most efficient path through all the networks to reach this destination.
 This determination is based on the traffic in different parts of the Internet and the available connections.

 There are many high-capacity backbones around the world, all interconnected at various NAPs.
-They enable everyone, no matter where they are, to communicate freely with everyone else on the planet.
+They enable everyone to communicate freely with everyone else on the planet, no matter where they are.

-As you can see the Internet is a veritable jumble of interconnected networks.
+As you can see, the Internet is a veritable jumble of interconnected networks.
 These networks are linked using a variety of communication technologies that vary from very slow to ultra-fast.
-And, given the way that routers decide the most efficient route, your data may circumnavigate the world before reaching its destination.
+And, given how routers decide the most efficient route, your data may circumnavigate the world before reaching its destination.